ceejbot/skyrim-modding/slides.md

 ## [fit] or, my adventure with Skyrim modding

 ^ I tried to do a WASM startup last here.
 We had some fun ideas, but we went to pitch VCs at exactly the moment every single one of them aligned like iron filings near a magnet toward Large Language Models instead of cryptocurrencies.
-So we folded.
+So we gave up.
 I went to sit at home and sulk for a while.
 I don't enjoy sulking, so I thought, well, why don't I play some video games?
 Specifically, I went for a video game comfort food.
 I went for Skyrim.

 ---